No, this is not just an article for thyroid science buffs.

 It is helpful for metabolic flexibility because it can perform all types of thyroid hormone conversion, both “inactivation” and “activation.”
-DIO1 is located in or near the cell wall (plasma membrane) and converts hormones as they enter the D1- expressing cell.
+DIO1 is located in or near the cell’s plasma membrane and converts hormones as they enter the D1- expressing cell.

 What makes DIO1 epigenetically biased toward the T4-T3 conversion path more than T4-RT3 conversion path?
 Higher T3 levels in blood.
 This is because DIO1 is unique in containing two thyroid response elements that are sensitive to T3 hormone.
 (Maia et al, 2011)

 What downregulates DIO1?
 Excess RT3 (this is D1’s main substrate) and the anti-thyroid medication PTU that is used to treat Graves’ hyperthyroidism.